-- i.
-Buildings should generally be serviced from alleys. - Alleys shall be constructed to be suitable for emergency and service vehicle access and are subject to applicable local, state, and federal laws. - iii.
+- Alleys shall be constructed to be suitable for emergency and service vehicle access and are subject to applicable local, state, and federal laws. - ii.
 Curb cuts along any given block edge shall be located no closer than sixty feet (60') to each other and parallel right-of-way edges.